Spimy/muse-cli/README.md

 ![Muse Logo Image](https://i.imgur.com/nUdeZsJ.png)\
 [![Discord Users Online](https://discordapp.com/api/guilds/422469294786347016/widget.png?style=shield)](https://discord.gg/865tNC4)

-MuseCLI generates a discord.js bot with music features for you!
-You can use the `generate` subcommand to automatically generate boilerplate codes for commands and events so you don't have to keep rewriting repeated codes!
+MuseCLI generates a discord.js bot with music features for you.
+You can use the generate command to automatically generate boilerplate for commands and events so you don't have to keep re-writing the same code every time you create a new command.

 **NOTICE:** If the bot crashes or music randomly gets skipped with errors similar to `Error: Too many redirects` then the error comes from YTDL and I am not responsible for any issues related to said library.
 If any issues of the like